Antelopes: Profile and Information

 Behavior

-Both male and female antelope possess an active scent gland right in front of each eye and is known as the pre-orbital gland.
+Both male and female antelope possess an active scent gland right in front of each eye, known as the pre-orbital gland.

-They leave scents by rubbing their scent on stones twigs, trees, and on each other sometimes.
+They sometimes leave scents by rubbing their scent on stones, twigs, trees, and each other.
 There are also scent glands on their knees and between their hooves.

 Some species of antelope display a spectacular behavior known as “pronking” or “stotting.”

-When pronking, they spring very high into the air, stiffen their legs as they arch their backs while pointing their face towards the ground.
+When pronking, they spring very high into the air, stiffening their legs as they arch their backs while pointing their face toward the ground.

-There are many theories as to why these hoppers behave this way, one of which is that antelopes are informing their predators not to bother chasing them because they are challenging to catch.
+There are many theories as to why these hoppers behave this way.
+One is that antelopes inform their predators not to chase them because they are challenging to catch.

 Reproduction

-Antelope reach sexual maturity when they are approximately six to seven month old, with male developing slower than females.
+Antelopes reach sexual maturity at approximately six to seven months old, with males developing more slowly than females.

-Depending on the species of antelopes, the gestation period for them usually lasts between four to nine months.
-Occasionally, females would give birth to twin calves, but would generally birth a single calf.
+Depending on the species of antelopes, their gestation period usually lasts between four and nine months.
+Occasionally, females would give birth to twin calves but would generally give birth to a single calf.

-Mother antelopes, in some species, would leave her herd to go give birth in a well-protected place, and would occasionally return to nurse her baby; the new calf would then join the herd after about a week.
+In some species, mother antelopes would leave her herd to give birth in a well-protected place and occasionally return to nurse her baby; the new calf would then join the herd after about a week.

 Size

-The tallest antelope, known as the Eland, stands 130 to 180 cm (4 to 6 feet) tall at the shoulder and is a direct contrast of the smallest antelopes, known as the Royal antelope, that are about the same height as that of rabbits.
+The tallest antelope, the Eland, stands 130 to 180 cm (4 to 6 feet) at the shoulder and is in direct contrast to the smallest antelopes, known as the Royal antelope, which are about the same height as rabbits.

 Below are other animals similar to the antelopes that you might be interested in reading about;